 Mandated reporters are only required to report child maltreatment that has occurred within the previous three years.
-However, reports of maltreatment occurring more than three years can still be made, and must be documented and screened accordingly.
-Voluntary reporters may share any and all reports regardless of time frame.
+However, reports of maltreatment occurring more than three years prior can still be made, and must be documented and screened accordingly.
+Voluntary reporters may share any type of reports, regardless of time frame.
 It is the local child welfare agency's responsibility to document and screen these reports.